-3 The following is a breakdown of the 2015 reported crimes that were investigated by University Police and found to be false or baseless: (1) Motor Vehicle Theft report was a misremembering of where the individual parked; and (1) Drug report was determined to be a bag of tobacco.
+2 The following is a breakdown of the 2016 reported crimes that were investigated by University Police and found to be false or baseless: (3) Motor Vehicle Theft reports were instances where the owner misremembered where they parked or a misunderstanding between two persons with legal access to the vehicle..

-4 The following is a breakdown of the 2016 reported crimes that were investigated by University Police and found to be false or baseless: (3) Motor Vehicle Thefts were instances where the owner misremembered where they parked or a misunderstanding between two persons with legal access to the vehicle.
+3 The following is a breakdown of the 2017 reported crimes that were investigated by University Police and found to be false or baseless: (1) Aggravated Assault was determined to be an unintentional infliction of damage; and (3) Motor Vehicle Thefts were instances where the owner misremembered where they parked or a misunderstanding between two persons with legal access to the vehicle.

-5 The following is a breakdown of the 2017 reported crimes that were investigated by University police and found to be false or baseless: (1) Aggravated Assault was determined to be an unintentional infliction of damage; and (3) Motor Vehicle Thefts were instances where the owner misremembered where they parked or a misunderstanding between two person with legal access to the vehicle.
+4 The following is a breakdown of the 2018 reported crimes that were investigated by University police and found to be false or baseless:.(1) Burglary was determined to have been accidental damage, not a breaking and entering; (1) Domestic Violence was determined to have been a verbal argument in which one participant slipped and injured themselves; (2) Motor Vehicle Thefts were instances where the owner forgot where they parked or was towed by parking services; and (1) Robbery was determined to be the filing of a false police report.

-6 One rape report was originally classified as an incest report.
+5 One rape report was originally classified as an incest report.
 This incident occurred in 1991, but was reported to MTSU in 2016.
 All crimes must be reported to the Department of Education and in the Annual Security Report in the year they were reported to MTSU, regardless of in what year the crime occurred.
 After the Department of Education provided further guidance when the 2016 Clery Act statistics were reported, this has been reclassified as a rape.